Avatar

 }

-Remember, that conditional scope accept any condition, so you can combine it any way you would like to.
+Remember, that conditional scope accept any condition, so you can combine it any way you want.

 Conclusion

-For me, using features provided by technology is absolutely good practice.
-And be up-to-date is a good practice too.
-So using if statement with initializers will make your code cleaner and more modern.
+Personally, using features provided by technology is an absolutely good practice.
+Being up-to-date is a good practice as well.
+To conclude, if statement with initializers will make your code more modern and cleaner.